grandatlant/Interface/README.md

 # Interface
-'Interface' directory for World of Warcraft addon collection.
+Ongoing Interface directory for World of Warcraft addon collection.